xy2/cozystack-website/content/en/docs/getting-started/deploy-app.md

 ## Update DNS and access the cluster

 The nested Kubernetes cluster will take one of the floating IPs from the main cluster.
-You can check the ingress status using your tenant kubeconfig to get the actual IP.
+You can check the actual dns name and taken IP address on the Application page in the dashboard, or by checking the ingress status with kubectl.
 Update DNS settings to match the ingress name and IP address.

 When DNS records are updated, you can access the nested Kubernetes cluster using the downloaded kubeconfig file.